 Billy lived at My Father's House for nearly nine months.
 In March, 2019, he reached a level of stability that enabled him to move into an apartment of his own.
 The mission of My Father's House is to help men become stable to live independently; and Billy has achieved that goal.
 He co-owns a janitorial company, and also cleans windows.
 He has his own transportation, which gives him more freedom, and more options, and has reestablished relationships with his siblings and parents, as well as his grown daughter.

 Steve came to My Father's House in August of 2018.
 A mechanic by training, he works as an emissions tech.
-He, too, is reestablishing contact with family members, his mother and grandmother in particular; and is setting aside money for the future.
-Steve recently got his driver's license and a car, which gives him more independence.
+He recently completed his ASE certification; a goal he's been working toward for years.
+He, too, has reestablished contact with family members, his mother and grandmother in particular; and is setting aside money for the future.
 He moved into his own apartment in July, 2019 as well.
+He lives not far from the house, and continues to help the men at the house with mechanical questions.
+Steve is also a regular at our community dinners.

 Robert moved into My Father's House from the halfway house in January, 2018, and hit the ground running.
 He is reconnecting with family where there had been strained relationships for many years.
 He has gotten his driver's license back, and purchased a car to help with his commute.
 He moved into his own place at the beginning of August, 2019.
 He has completed his sentence.

-Matt was released in mid-March of 2019, and moved into the room that opened up now that Billy has moved on.
+Matt was released in mid-March of 2019.
 I have known Matt for several years.
 While he was in prison, I taught him his catechism, and stood with him as he was baptized and received Confirmation and his First Holy Communion.
-He has already found a job working at a roofing company.
-Matt is an artist and musician, and wants to go back to school to study graphic design and website design to begin a new career and a new life for himself.
-He has also been able to successfully transition to his own apartment in January, 2020.
+Since getting out, he has worked in roofing and road construction.
+Matt is an artist and musician, and practices both diligently.
+He has also been able to successfully transition to his own apartment in January, 2020 and finished his sentence in mid-2020.

 Sean moved into My Father's House in June of 2019 from the halfway house, taking Brad's place.
 He works at a textiles company that has contracts with hotels and restaurants.
 He hopes to be able to reconnect with siblings as he reestablishes his life.
-Sean is saving for his own apartment and for a car.
+Sean recently bought a car and is saving for his own apartment.

 Jeffery moved into My Father's House in July of 2019, replacing Steve.
-He is an electrician apprentice.
+He is an electrician's apprentice and also has begun studying investing.
 He has connected with a church in the southern suburbs of Denver, and is finding new purpose there for himself.
-They have helped him to find an apartment to share, and are helping him get established there.
-This will be a good stepping-stone for Jeff as he saves to buy his own home in the future.
+They have helped him to find an apartment to share, and are helping him get established there; and he is working with the woman who owns that building to provide housing to other men transitioning into the community.
+Jeff saw how valuable that help was for him, and wanted to give back.
+This will be a good stepping-stone for him as he saves to buy his own home in the future.

 Robert (the second man of this name) came to My Father's House in August of 2019.
-He works at a textiles company that has contracts with hotels and restaurants.
+He works with Sean at a textiles company that has contracts with hotels and restaurants.
+A house-painter by profession, Robert does painting (interior and exterior) jobs on the side with his son.
 He is thoroughly enjoying spending time with his elderly mother every Saturday, giving him an opportunity to share her golden years.
 He has reconnected with other members of his immediate family, as well.
-A house-painter by profession, Robert is looking to reenter his field, and rebuild his life.